 Their stripe pattern can also be used to differentiate them.
 Thirteen-lined ground squirrels are appropriately named for their 13 narrow stripes.
 The lines are actually alternating stripes, with seven dark brown stripes and six tan stripes, according to the University of Michigan's Animal Diversity Web.
 The dark brown stripes also usually have tan spots, giving them a dotted appearance.
 Chipmunks, on the other hand, have five wider stripes alternating between brown and tan.

 Where you see them can also be telling of whether you are seeing a ground squirrel or a chipmunk.
 Ground squirrels prefer grassy areas such as yards, cemeteries, golf courses and pastures, and they generally avoid wooded areas.
-Chipmunks, on the other hand, prefer wooded areas and forests and are also often seen along the edges of wooded areas and in yards with plenty of trees and shrubs, the University of Illinois Extension reports.
+Chipmunks, on the other hand, prefer wooded areas and forests and are also often seen along the edges of wooded areas and in yards with plenty of trees and shrubs.

 Both chipmunks and ground squirrels are active during the day, and both are busy at this time of the year as they prepare to hibernate for winter.
 But only the ground squirrel is a true hibernator, spending all but three to four months a year underground, according to the Missouri Department of Conservation.
 Chipmunks hibernate as well, but not in the truest sense.
 They spend most their time during winter underground sleeping in their burrows, but they wake to eat every few days.